A protest march in Bangkok demanding the return of territory from France.

 In an attempt to stop French aerial attacks, six Thai bombers struck Ban Sin airbase on 16 December, damaging the field and wrecking a few French airplanes.

 During the Christmas-New Year period there was a lull in the fighting.
-However, on the night of 4 January 1941, French bombers struck Udon Thani and Nong Khai.
+Then, on the night of 4 January 1941, French bombers struck Udon Thani and Nong Khai.
 Five days later, Thai aircraft conducted a series of daylight raids against Battambang, Sisophon, Vientiane, and Pakse among others.

 On 10 January, French reconnaissance planes were sighted over Bangkok.
-The Thai capital was also subjected to an innocuous bombing raid that same day.
+The Thai capital was subjected to an innocuous bombing raid that same day.
 At the same time, three Thai battalions crossed into Laos, met negligible opposition and in succeeding days occupied the entire western bank of the Mekong north and south of Paklay.

 Also on 10 January, the largest of the Thai assault forces, consisting of nine battalions, two artillery regiments and tanks, struck Poipet before moving in the direction of Sisophon.